NLeSC/guide/best_practices/code_review.md

 single pull request quickly becomes unwieldy.

 ## Reviewing Jupyter notebooks with ReviewNB
-For rich diffs and commenting on Jupyter notebooks Github is not very useful.
+For rich diffs and commenting on Jupyter notebooks Github is not very useful, because Github shows differences between Jupyter notebooks as a diff between json files.
 You can use [ReviewNB](https://www.reviewnb.com/) for that.
 If you configure your esciencecenter.nl email address as your primary email for your Github account [here](https://github.com/settings/emails) you have access to the